jonas376/Getting-and-Cleaning-Data-Course-Project-/Codebook.md

 ## FEATURES:

-DECIMAL -1:1 Normalized value in standard gravity units (g).
+ECIMAL -1:1 Normalized value in standard gravity units (g).

 Measurements of 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz using an accelerometer and a gyroscope. &#39;-XYZ&#39; is used to denote 3-axial signals in the X, Y and Z directions.
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.